x123/kdy-iss/docs/vhf-radio.md

    setting which still filters out background noise (usually 1 or 2).
 5. Change the radio channel to **P2** using the arrow keys.
 6. Use the **HI/LO** soft-key to ensure the radio is set to high power.
+   *(Normally we use the lowest power possible that still provides reliable communication to avoid interference with other vessels, but these handheld radios have very low range and P1 and P2 are designated for private use)*
 7. Make a [radio check](#radio-check) to another boat.
 8. Use the **DW** (dual watch) soft-key to ensure the screen reads DUAL 16 or TRI 16.
 9. Press and hold the :material-key: button to ensure the keylock is activated.
    (this ensures that no button presses change the channel or settings, but the side Push to Talk (PTT) button will work as normal)
-10. Secure the radio (usually hung off the stern pushpit rails behind the tiller).
+10. Secure the radio. *(Usually hung off the stern pushpit rails behind the tiller)*.

 !!!
 Info